 As we covered above, down is the warmest type of insulation for the weight.
 Synthetic insulation comes in second, with merino wool and fleece tending to be the least warm of the bunch.
 In general, a vest should help keep you decently warm as a layering piece in most fall and spring conditions.
 If the temperatures get frigid or you are standing still for an extended period of time, you will want to consider layering up or wearing a full down or synthetic jacket instead.
 Partial coverage is great in mild weather or if you’re working up some body heat, but full coverage is best for the cold.

 If you’re looking for concrete numbers to evaluate the warmth of a particular vest, there are a few helpful clues.
 For down, fill power is readily available (850-fill, 800-fill, etc.), which is the measure of the quality of the down.
-Fill weight (the amount of down) isn’t listed as frequently for vests as it is for full down jackets, but we’ve mentioned it as often as possible in the product write-ups above.
+Fill weight (the physical amount of down) isn’t listed as frequently for vests as it is for full down jackets, but we always mention this in our product writeups above when we have this info.
 Synthetic pieces often use grams (60g, 40g, etc.) to measure warmth, and merino and fleece use grams or other designations like heavyweight, midweight, and lightweight.
 All in all, a vest will add notable warmth but shouldn’t be thought of as a standalone piece for the cold.

 Weather Resistance